jk-nd/a2a-use-case/a2a-server/README.md

 # A2A Server (Hybrid)

-A hybrid Agent-to-Agent (A2A) server that combines Google A2A SDK with Noumena Protocol Language (NPL) integration.
+A hybrid Agent-to-Agent (A2A) server that combines Google A2A SDK with Noumena Protocol Language (NPL) integration, featuring **pure runtime protocol deployment** with no fallback mechanisms.

 ## Architecture

 This server provides a unified A2A interface that routes method calls to either:
 - **Google A2A SDK**: For standard agent operations (health, status, capabilities, etc.)
-- **NPL Engine**: For protocol-specific operations (RFP workflows, payments, etc.)
+- **NPL Engine**: For protocol-specific operations (payment workflows, etc.)

 ### Flow Diagram
 ```